santiagosayshey/DigiBrain/Dictionarry 2.0.md

 On LinkedIn, this would be where everyone comments 'Congratulations!' and moves on.
 Not because this post deserves special praise - but that's just what we do here, isn't it?

 ```
-im <emotional adjective> to share that i'm <verb>ing as a <superfluous title> at <prestigious company>.
+I'm <Emotional Adjective> to share that i'm <Verb>ing as a <Superfluous Title> at <Prestigious Company>.

-here's what i learned
+Here's what i learned
-- something about teamwork
+- Something about teamwork
-- something about overcoming challenges
+- Something about overcoming challenges
-- something about the importance of learning
+- Something about the importance of learning

-re: Congrats <person I barely know!>
+RE: Congrats <Person I barely know!>
 ```

 But this skips over the real story.
 I want to share my full experience - not for engagement, but to encourage others who might feel intimidated by the endless stream of polished success stories.